 GeneCards Summary for BRMS1 Gene

 BRMS1 (Breast Cancer Metastasis Suppressor 1) is a Protein Coding gene.
-Diseases associated with BRMS1 include Breast Cancer.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with BRMS1 include Breast Cancer and Malignant Melanoma, Somatic.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
 GO annotations related to this gene include histone deacetylase binding and histone deacetylase activity.
 An important paralog of this gene is BRMS1L.

 UniProtKB/Swiss-Prot for BRMS1 Gene